Which Countries Don’t Have Inheritance Tax? Your Guide

 2. Policy rationale: Some abolished inheritance tax because it raised relatively little revenue compared to the administrative cost of collection.
 Sweden’s inheritance tax, for example, was repealed partly because it was seen as penalising family-owned businesses.

-3. Economic incentives: Several of these jurisdictions actively use their tax-free status to attract foreign investment, high-net-worth individuals, and businesses.
+3. Economic incentives: Several of these jurisdictions actively use their outside the scope of IHT status to attract foreign investment, high-net-worth individuals, and businesses.

 The critical point for UK readers: Even if you hold assets in one of these countries, if you are UK-domiciled, HMRC will still include those assets in your estate for IHT purposes.
 The UK has double taxation treaties with some countries to prevent assets being taxed twice, but these treaties don’t eliminate the UK’s right to charge IHT — they merely prevent you paying both UK IHT and a foreign equivalent on the same asset.